OCTOBER 17-18, 2025 | 8AM - 5PM MT

 After participating in this session, attendees should be able to:

-- Identify the diverse and multiple ways in which people might experience belonging and connection
+- Identify diverse ways individuals may experience belonging and connection in healthcare and community contexts.

-- Identify who can support belonging and how this might happen
+- Identify key stakeholders who can support belonging and describe strategies they may use.

 Livia Tomova (she/her), PhD